dotnet/docs-maui/docs/user-interface/layouts/custom-layout.md

 -  The <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> implementation calls <xref:Microsoft.Maui.IView.Measure%2A> on each <xref:Microsoft.Maui.IView> in the layout, and returns the total size of the layout given the constraints.
 - The <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> implementation determines where each <xref:Microsoft.Maui.IView> should be placed within the bounds of the layout, and calls <xref:Microsoft.Maui.IView.Arrange%2A> on each <xref:Microsoft.Maui.IView> with its appropriate bounds.
 The return value is the actual size of the layout.

+> [!NOTE]
+> <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> may be called multiple times before <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> is called, because a platform may need to perform some speculative measurements before arranging views.

 Sometimes it's necessary to organize page content using a layout that isn't provided by .NET MAUI.
 This can be achieved by writing your own layout logic.
 However, an understanding of how .NET MAUI's cross-platform layout process works is first required.

 ## Layout process